Fbelz2028/Honors-Contract-Project/README.md

 ### Client-Server Communication
 Commands:

-UPLOAD: Client requests to upload a file.
+UPLOAD: Client requests to upload a file. <br />
-DOWNLOAD: Client requests to download a file.
+DOWNLOAD: Client requests to download a file. <br />
-LIST: Client requests the list of available files on the server.
+LIST: Client requests the list of available files on the server. <br />
-CLEAR: Client requests to delete all files from the server.
+CLEAR: Client requests to delete all files from the server. <br />
 Data Transfer:

 Uses DataInputStream and DataOutputStream for communication.